LODSContent/T2-Content/Includes/Checkpoint.md

->[!note] If necessary, to update the language input,the following steps can be followed:
+>[!note] If necessary, to update the language input, the following steps can be followed:
 > 1. Go to @lab.VirtualMachine(RDP-HOST).SelectLink and log in as +++@lab.VirtualMachine(RDP-HOST).Username+++ with password +++@lab.VirtualMachine(RDP-HOST).Password+++.
 > 1. Once logged in, open file explorer and go to +++C:\scripts+++.
 > 1. Double click the **changes.cmd** file.